-When a Bolstat check fails, it will trigger an incident.
-These incidents alert you about something that went wrong and allow you to manage it.
+When a Bolstat check fails, it will trigger an alert.
+These alerts will create incidents based on your incident aggregation policy.
+Incidents notify you about something that went wrong and allow you to manage it.

 Incidents evolve along the following lifecycle: